Undran/Mongolia-AirPollution-CoalBan/README.md

-# Evaluating the Impact of Mongolia’s 2019 Raw Coal Ban on Air Pollution in Ulaanbaatar
+# Evaluating the Impact of Mongolia’s 2019 Raw Coal Ban (RCB) on Air Pollution in Ulaanbaatar Using Machine Learning

-## Abstract
+## Project Title and Abstract
-Abstract:
-This project investigates changes in air pollution in Ulaanbaatar before and after the 2019 raw coal ban using two OpenAQ datasets (2015–2018 pre-ban and 2020–2024 post-ban).
-The analysis focuses on basic exploratory data analysis (EDA), and time series analysis including visualizations and summary statistics for PM2.5.
-By comparing air quality pre- and post-policy, the study provides preliminary insights into the effectiveness of the coal ban and its potential public health implications, particularly in Ger districts.
-The project follows FAIR & CARE principles to ensure reproducibility, transparency, and ethical use of open-access data.

-I would like to thank Professor Luyao Zhang and my classmate Enkhjin Purevsukh for their constructive feedback.
-Their guidance helped me:

-- Correctly source post-2019 air quality data using OpenAQ.
-- Strengthen literature review and clarify novelty.
-- Define variables, intervention, and controls precisely.
-- Expand methodology and account for weather/economic factors.
-- Improve reproducibility, documentation, and ethical framing.
+This project evaluates the environmental and social impact of Mongolia’s 2019 Raw Coal Ban (RCB) on urban air quality in Ulaanbaatar using machine learning and causal-inference methods.
+By combining Interrupted Time Series (ITS) analysis, exploratory data analysis (EDA), and counterfactual prediction models (Random Forest, Gradient Boosting, XGBoost), the study estimates how the RCB influenced fine particulate matter (PM₂.₅) levels.
+Complementary natural-language-processing (NLP) methods map global research trends on air-pollution policy.
+Together, these approaches provide a reproducible framework for evaluating environmental interventions and advancing sustainable, data-driven policymaking aligned with SDG 3 (Health), SDG 7 (Clean Energy), SDG 11 (Sustainable Cities), and SDG 13 (Climate Action).

+## Authors and Roles
+Author: Undran Enkhbaatar
+Conceptualization and design of research framework Data collection and preprocessing (OpenAQ datasets) Statistical and machine-learning modeling (ITS, Random Forest, XGBoost) Visualization and result interpretation
+Documentation, poster, and final report preparation

+## Disclaimer
+This repository supports the final research proposal submitted to STATS 201: Machine Learning for Social Science, instructed by Prof. Luyao Zhang at Duke Kunshan University in Autumn 2025.

-## System Configuration
+## Acknowledgments
-- **Local Setup:** Python 3.10, Jupyter Notebook, pandas, matplotlib, seaborn, numpy, statsmodels
-- **Cloud Setup:** Google Colab
+I would like to thank Prof. Luyao Zhang for her guidance and feedback, and Enkhjin Purevsukh for insightful comments on data sourcing and methodology refinement.
+I also acknowledge the OpenAQ platform for providing open-access air-quality data, and the open-source communities behind Python libraries such as pandas, scikit-learn, matplotlib, seaborn, and XGBoost.
+Generative AI tools (ChatGPT and Hugging Face Transformers) were used responsibly to assist with code optimization and literature summarization.

+## Statement of Growth
+Through this project, I developed advanced technical and analytical skills at the intersection of machine learning and social science.
+I learned to design reproducible research workflows, perform causal inference, and apply predictive modeling to real-world environmental data.
+The process deepened my understanding of ethical AI practices, interdisciplinary collaboration, and data transparency.
+Most importantly, it enhanced my ability to connect technical analysis with societal impact, shaping my growth as a socially responsible data scientist.

+## Table of Contents
+Code
+Data

 ## Research Framework & AI Triad Integration
 ```mermaid